Green-Planet-Trust/Frontend/README.md

 4. npm install react-bootstrap bootstrap
 5. npm install react-router-dom

+# Helpful Information
+- A really nice Bootstrap integration with React can be found [here](https://react-bootstrap.github.io/components)
+- React Router DOM is what allows the feeling of pages when really it never contacts the server after the first time

+# Members
+- Ariel Uy
+- Christopher Shortell
+- Daniel Rodriguez
+- Jacob Engelbrecht

+# Purpose
+This was built as part of the 2021 IBM Intern Hackathon!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts